codercreative/color-scheme-picker/readme.md

 - Finalize README file
 - Publish live URL

-### Challenges along the way
+### Considerations along the way

+- Consider changing the toggle input element to a button

+- Consider adding code to make it possible to copy a color when pressing enter or the space bar

-- Have problems making the options dropdown box dark
+- Consider making the options dropdown box dark

 ### Resources: